Mandeville Verdict is in....

 Yes.
 Thanks for passing on the info.
 Both Danny and I met with her already and will give a statement after the verdict.

-responding to a comment by daymen
+comment by daymen

 11.2.09 - 3:25 pm